Skip To Main Content

 • In support of student-athlete development, Bartholomae started the first stand-alone life skills program in WMU history in Broncos emPOWERed, a donor funded effort to support the holistic development and personal growth of Bronco Student-Athletes.
 For his work in supporting student-athlete development, Bartholomae was named the 1-A MAC Administrator of the Year in 2024.

 The Championship success culminated in the Men’s Ice Hockey’s first ever Division 1 NCAA National Championship – the first WMU National Championship in 60 years.
 In three years, Bartholomae has overseen the program’s first ever NCAA tournament win (2022), first ever Penrose Cup Championship (2025) and first ever NCHC Tournament Championship (2025).
+They followed this in Fall of 2025 with the school’s fourth MAC Football Conference Championship, becoming only the 3rd program in NCAA Division I history to achieve both a hockey national championship and a FBS conference championship in the same calendar year.

-In 2024, it was announced that Bartholomae and WMU had partnered with a local developer to begin construction on a $300M downtown arena which will serve as the new home of the WMU Basketball and Hockey Programs.
+In 2024, it was announced that Bartholomae and WMU had partnered with a local developer to begin construction on a $500M downtown arena which will serve as the new home of the WMU Basketball and Hockey Programs.
 Funded completely through private resources, The Athletic Performance Center and Kalamazoo Events Center will not only house competition for those sports, but will also include state of the art training and performance facilities that rival the best in the country.

 Bartholomae has served in Deputy Athletic Director capacities at both Oregon State University and the University of Pittsburgh.
 He joined Western Michigan after working at Oregon State University (OSU), where he began as deputy athletic director in charge of capital projects and internal operations and was eventually promoted to executive deputy athletic director and chief operating officer.
 At OSU, Bartholomae served as lead in the Completing Reser Stadium project—setting a strategic vision, meeting with lead and foundational donors, and engaging in civic partnerships to fund a $153 million stadium renovation through a fundraising campaign, public/private partnerships, and revenue bonding.